Close

 2

-Yes, you can defer purchasing an NPS annuity plan when you turn 60, allowing for flexibility in managing your retirement funds.
+Yes, you can defer purchasing an NPS annuity plan when you turn 60, allowing flexibility in managing your retirement funds.

 3